BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ### Adding a keybinding

 MCM 1.19 introduces built-in support for keybinding management, allowing mods to define and register hotkeys with ease.
-This system provides a familiar interface for users to customize keybindings while warning about conflicts automatically.
+This system provides a familiar interface for users to customize keybindings while handling conflicts automatically.

 #### Defining a keybinding